Eliseo-AI/Bundesliga/README.md

   * [Author](#Author)

 # Bundesliga
-It is a project to analyze the basic statistics of the Bundesliga, there is information on the participating teams from the 1999-2000 season to 2022-2023, for which there are two files: Bundesliga-2023.csv and DE-2023.csv
+It is a project to analyze the basic statistics of the Bundesliga, there is information on the participating teams from the 1999-2000 season to 2022-2023, for which there are two files: Bundesliga-2023.csv and DE-2023.csv (https://www.bundesliga.com/en/bundesliga)

-## Description of the Files used
+## Description

+## Datasets
 The Bundesliga-2023.csv file has 15 columns and 433 rows, with the following information per column:
 Club: Name of Club.
 Season: Period of season.